 I kept my same number of garter ridges and still agreed with myself that the 2mm needle was definitely the way to go.
 However, the fabric on the 3mm needle wasn’t pleasing me 100%.
 Second swatch?
 2.75mm.
 Perfection.
 And, the row measurement went from just a hair over 1″ per one half repeat to exactly 1″ per half repeat.
 Kismet.

-Now, if I could just remember what I always tell our customers: The yarns are all handdyed so be sure to alternate skeins as there can be a slight variance even within dyelots (see ripped out cardigan front from the “Artisan Yarn, a note” post below).
+Now, if I could just remember what I always tell our customers: The yarns are all handdyed so be sure to alternate skeins as there can be a slight variance even within dyelots – see ripped out cardigan front from here!

 So much for feeling smug about all that swatching.